nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_1.md

 - Then, follow the set up instructions below starting at **step 2**.
 The Snakefile and necessary conda environment files are already installed in the binder.

 !!! warning
-    When you close the binder, it does not save your work so you need to download any files you want to keep.
+    When you close the binder, it does NOT save your work so download any files you want to keep.

 - To download files, right-click the file you want to save, and select 'Download':